karanjavali/ser594_23fc_project/README.md

 IngriGen is a machine learning project that analyzes large-scale food nutrition data to support ingredient selection and recipe creation based on dietary goals.
 The system predicts fat content using macronutrient information (calories, carbohydrates, protein) and applies data-driven insights to nutrition planning.

+As a part of my project, I had compiled my findings in a research paper (not published anywhere): /IngriGen - Report.pdf

 # 🔍 What This Project Does

 Processes nutrition data from the USDA FoodData Central (FNDDS) dataset